goyalpramod/goyalpramod/README.md

 <br><br>

 - 👋 Hi, I’m Pramod
-- 💼 I'm a student in NIT rourkela
+- 💼 I'm an AI developer
 - 💬 Talk to me about Data science, Machine learning and software development
 - 👯 I’m looking to collaborate on LangChain projects